This web project is the most self-indulgent, egotistical thing I have ever done in my life.

 But the day is young.
 I can top it. - Scott Adams

 At right is my Caltech graduation picture, taken in the fall of 1968.
-I've had my hair cut by a paid professional exactly once since; a more recent photo is available, and the family photo is usually up-to-date.
+I've had my hair cut by a paid professional exactly once since; a somewhat more recent photo is available, and the family photo is usually up-to-date.

 I graduated in 1969; lived in Ruddock, majored in physics.
 I spent seven years at the University of Illinois - two of them as General Chairman of the Graduate Student Association - getting a PhD, and meeting and marrying Ellen Asprooth.
 I did postdocs for 15 months in France (CNRS Bellevue and the CEA facility at Saclay, both near Paris) and for close to three years in the Cornell Department of Materials Science and Engineering.
 In late 1980 a headhunter found me a job at Xerox in Webster, NY (near Rochester), where until April 2010 I was a principal scientist in the Xerox Research Center Webster.

 Over the years I've worked on a number of things, including ionic conduction at high hydrostatic pressure; isotope effect for diffusion in metals and organic crystals (tin in the beta phase of titanium for my PhD); electromigration in metals; nonelastic deformation in solids and thin films; xerographic transfer, process controls, and system integration; color science; and image quality and system engineering.
 Often this has involved computers of one sort or another, starting with the IBM 7094 and running through an assortment of IBMs, SDS / XDS Sigmas, Data Generals, VAXen, Honeywells, Suns, and proprietary Xerox boxes (including the legendary Alto).
 My computational mother tongue is Fortran, although I've also done significant chunks of work in assorted versions of Basic (shudder), 7094 and Z80 assembler, Pascal, C, and Python, and noodled around a bit with Algol 60 and LISP.
 In 1983 I stumbled onto what was then the ARPAnet (initially as mjackson.wbst@parc-maxc - see the fourth message in this digest - though Webster and PARC are a continent apart); I'm still here.